 Call for Papers: Plant Intimacies

-Call for Papers for the workshop "Plant Intimacies: Proximity, care and violence" organized by Freie Universität Berlin and Leibniz Zentrum Moderner Orient, 20th-21st October 2022.
+Call for Papers für den Workshop "Plant Intimacies: Proximity, care and violence" der Freien Universität Berlin und des Leibniz Zentrum Moderner Orient, 20-21 Oktober 2022.

 Recent social science literature on plants highlights love, care, affect and emotions that emerge between plants and their human caretakers.
 While at times this begins to sound like a love story, much has also been written about the violence and killing involved in such intimate relations.
 A related strand of scholarship stresses that in view of not only overbreeding and monoculture but also travelling pests, pathogens and fungi, many plants today are extremely vulnerable, threatened by extinction and could not survive without continuous human care and labor.
 Arguably, all of this amounts to a simple yet provocative point: instead of understanding human-plant relations in terms of evolution, what we in fact see is “involution”, or drawing increasingly closer together through intimate activities that mold human-plant co-becoming (Hustak & Myers 2012).